stefanspringer1/Pipeline/README.md

 }
 ```

-As `ExecutionInfoConsumer` might behave differently if a fatal error for the work item has been recorded or not (cf. the section below about aborting the execution), so it is necessary to use a new `ExecutionInfoConsumer` for each each execution unless other appropriate measures have been taken.
+As `ExecutionInfoConsumer` might behave differently if a fatal error for the work item has been recorded or not (cf. the section below about stopping the execution), so it is necessary to use a new `ExecutionInfoConsumer` for each each execution unless other appropriate measures have been taken.

 You also need some metadata, e.g.: